weaveworks/terraform-kubernetes/README.md

 # terraform-kubernetes

 A terraform module for provisioning AWS resources (VMs, VPC, route table etc) for running a Kubernetes cluster.
+Builds a multi-master, multi-AZ cluster for Kubernetes.

 NB this will not provision a functional Kubernetes cluster, just the VMs to run it on.
 We use this to provision the cluster behind [Weave Cloud](https://cloud.weave.works).

+See ["Provisioning and Lifecycle of a Production Ready Kubernetes Cluster"](https://www.weave.works/provisioning-lifecycle-production-ready-kubernetes-cluster/) for more info.

 You can parameterise the number of masters, minions and availability zones to use.
 Masters and minions will be round-robined across the availability zones.
 For more information see [vars.tf](vars.tf).